fengyujia88/academic-CV-new/content/Leadership/students_association/index.md

 ---
-title: Student Association Guidance Center, President
+title: Student Association Guidance Center, Vice President
 subtitle: From September 2016 to September 2017, held the position of Vice President in the Supervision Department at the Student Union Guidance Center, Wuhan University, for one year.

 # Summary for listings and search engines